FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/install_power_robot.rst

    :align: center

 .. centered:: Figure 1.2-1 Control box wiring panel

-（1）30-60VDC
-（2）176-264VAC~50-60Hz
-（3）100-240VAC~50-60HZ

-.. note:: The AC input control box has two versions: narrow voltage and wide voltage.
-The control box wiring terminals and appearance are consistent, and cannot be distinguished by appearance alone.
-Please confirm by the control box nameplate and power on after confirmation.

 The button box interface is the control port of the teach pendant by default, and the IP address is 192.168.58.2.
 Use a network cable to connect the button box interface and the computer.
 The computer IP address is set to 192.168.58.10 or the same network segment.
 Open the Google browser and enter 192.168.58.2 You can access the teach pendant page.